 All our fabrics, buttons and trims come from offcuts and dead stock, in order to reduce waste and lower our CO2 emission.
 We only collect the highest quality fabrics from reputable sewing manufacturers, focusing on organic, natural materials – reimagining the destiny of textile waste through timeless and versatile designs brought to live through repurposed textiles.

 Committed to using mainly natural fibres, such as linen, silk, wool and viscose, our fabrics are processed with minimal use of chemicals – chemicals and pesticides having a huge impact on the environment.
+All our new fabrics from mills have OEKO-TEX® certified.
 Only 5% of our fabrics used are synthetic, and we are working hard to further reduce this number.

 To avoid plastic as much as possible, all our packing is 100% biodegradable.
 We use paper labels made of recycled paper, and collaborate with green printing “Green Print” company to come up with new, eco friendly resources, like soya dye.